The SPAr burning: proton captures powering carbon-oxygen shell mergers in massive stars: The SPAr burning

 The energy generation and the overall reaction balance are significantly influenced by the much higher abundance of light particles present during a C--O shell merger.
-In particular, the large production of $p$ pushes away the radiative captures from the equilibrium and help the $p$ capture to dominate over the photodisintegration.
+In particular, the large production of $p$ drives the radiative capture reactions ($p,\gamma$) out of equilibrium with their photodisintegration counterparts ($\gamma,p$), causing the capture channel to dominate.
 For example, in the case of the \stocl\ reaction, at the bottom of the shell $\varphi$ increases from $\varphi = 1.82\times10^{-3}$ in O shell burning, to $\varphi = 0.251$ and $\varphi = 0.469$ at the beginning and at the end of the merger, respectively.
-As a result, proton captures on S, P, and Ar (specifically, \stocll, \stocl, \ptosi, and \artok) become (1) the most efficient reactions and (2) the dominant contributors to energy generation throughout the entire duration of the merger, as soon as the abundance of protons exceeds some units of $10^{-9}$.
-Meanwhile, the contributions of O fusion to the total energy budget of the C--O shell drops to around 0.13-0.14\% (see central and lower panels of \figurename~\ref{fig:eratio}).
+As a result, proton captures on S, P, and Ar (specifically, \stocll, \stocl, \ptosi, and \artok) become (1) the most efficient reactions and (2) the dominant contributors to energy generation throughout the entire duration of the merger, as soon as the abundance of protons exceeds a few times $10^{-9}$.
+Meanwhile, the contributions of O fusion to the total energy budget at the bottom of the C--O shell drops to around 0.13-0.14\% (see central and lower panels of \figurename~\ref{fig:eratio}).
 The energy generation due to these proton-capture reactions also dominates the entire integral over the mass, and therefore it guides the temporal evolution of the convective-reactive event.
-We call this simultaneous activation of nuclear reactions due to proton captures the SPAr process.
-For the model considered in our analysis, the SPAr process produces about 400 times more energy than the classical O-fusion channels and $\sim330$ times more energy than the sum of C, O, and C+O fusion channels (central and lower panel of \figurename~\ref{fig:eratio}).
+We call this simultaneous activation of nuclear reactions due to proton captures the SPAr (standing for S, P, and Ar) burning.
+For the model considered in our analysis, the SPAr burning reactions generate about 400 times more energy than the typical \isotope[16]{O}--\isotope[16]{O} fusion channels and $\sim330$ times more energy than the sum of C, O, and C+O fusion channels (central and lower panel of \figurename~\ref{fig:eratio}).
 As we mentioned in Sect.~\ref{sec:model}, the stellar model by \cite{roberti:24} considered for this analysis shows really similar properties compared to the other 1D models experiencing C--O shell mergers.
-Therefore, the SPAr process is a general feature of C--O shell mergers, and not a result depending on specific details of the stellar model.
-Given the basic nuclear astrophysics nature of the SPAr process, we do not expect its energy boost to disappear in 3D hydrodynamics simulations of C--O shell mergers.
+Therefore, the SPAr burning is a general feature of C--O shell mergers, and not a result depending on specific details of the stellar model.
+We expect its energy boost to also be present in 3D hydrodynamics simulations of C-–O shell mergers, because of the generality of the thermodynamical conditions driven by the same initial conditions of O fusion.